 Sick time off for monthly paid classified and professional staff

 Table of Contents

-All monthly paid classified and professional staff, students, and temporary hourly staff earn sick time off.
-This page outlines rules for monthly paid classified and professional staff.
-For sick time off provisions for temporary hourly staff and student hourly staff, view the sick time off for hourly staff webpage.
+All classified non-union staff, contract covered staff, professional staff, student employees, and temporary hourly staff earn sick time off.
+This page outlines rules for classified non-union, contract covered staff, and professional staff.
+For sick time off provisions for temporary hourly staff and student hourly employees, view the sick time off for hourly employees webpage.

 - Your own illness, injury, health condition, or disability

 - Preventive care such as a medical, dental, or optical appointment(s)

 - A family member’s illness, injury, health condition, or disability, and/or preventive care such as medical, dental, or optical appointment

 - For domestic violence, sexual assault, or stalking covered absences

 Family member definition

 “Family member” is defined as a child or parent (including biological, adopted, foster, step, or legal guardian, or de facto parent), a spouse, registered domestic partner, spouse’s parent, grandparent, grandchild, or sibling.